panchalakshar0687-source/customers-data-analysis/data/raw/README.md

-Raw data files used in this project.
+This folder contains the original dataset used for this project.
+The dataset is for learning and demonstration purposes only.